folmert/webdev-gems/README.md

 check ways of decreasing load time of your website

 * **google.com/webmasters/tools/mobile-friendly**
-check if your website is mobile-friendly
+check how mobile-friendly is your website

 * **coveloping.com/tools**
 random tools collected in one place